 Have your loan officer call the listing agent

 Your loan officer can alleviate some of the seller’s concerns with a simple phone call to go over the Buyer Executive Summary.
 This covers your story, credit, income, and assets.
-Your loan officer should be able to explain that this will be a smooth VA transaction and how smooth the communication will be.
+Your loan officer should be able to explain that this will be a smooth VA transaction and how smooth the communication will be in order for your VA home loan offer accepted.

 VA loans are a benefit that you earned by dedicating your life to serving our country.
 It is only right that you utilize this benefit to achieve the American dream of home ownership.
 By following the above tips, you can create a strong, winning, offer, and purchase the home you’ve always wanted.